Crosses and Crucifixes

 Fernando Arellano.
 Mexican Artist Arellano’s folk art piece pays homage to the traditional practice of attaching small metal amulets and charms, called milagros (from the Spanish word for “miracles”) to church altars, sacred statues, and crosses as offerings for healing, protection, and guidance; or as token gifts for answered prayers.
 Nailed to this cross of wood is an artistic arrangement of tiny eyes, ears, arms, legs, and other body parts, representing healings; miniscule houses, ears of corn, fowl and livestock, associated with personal prosperity; and miniature images of praying hands, the Eucharistic chalice, and the Sacred Heart of Jesus.

 Emile Bluteau.
 Every time French-Canadian Folk Artist Emile Bluteau carves a naif-styled crucifix out of wood, he keeps alive a sacred art tradition as old as his native Quebec.
 When Explorer Jacques Cartier first claimed the territory for the King of France in 1534, he raised a 10-meter high cross on the shores of Gaspe Bay.
-As many as 3,000 wayside crosses can still be found throughout this French-speaking province of Canada, set up as boundary line and road markers; outdoor shrines; memorials to the dead; or votive offerings put up in thanks for answered prayers or invoking God’s protection on farms and fields.
+As many as 3,000 wayside crosses can still be found throughout this French-speaking province of Canada, set up as boundary line and road markers; outdoor shrines; memorials to the dead; or votive offerings in thanks for answered prayers.
 The crosses of Quebec come in three traditional variations: plain crosses, sometimes decorated with a heart or with flowers; crosses showing the instruments of Christ’s Passion; and crosses with the body of the Crucified Christ.
 The two Bluteau wood carvings in the Sacred Art Pilgrim Collection belong to this third category.
 The greenish-blue bird atop one crucifix represents the cock that crowed when Peter denied Christ, a symbol for the Apostle seen on church steeples across the province.
 Bluteau makes his wood carvings at his home in Wickham in Southern Quebec during the long winter months.
-Then, with the change of seasons, he loads his truck with boxes of his wooden creations and sells them at the famous farmers’ market in Lachute
+Then, with the change of seasons, he loads his truck with boxes of his wooden creations and sells them at the famous farmers’ market in Lachute.

 Gerald Anthony Coles (1929-2004).
 Known for his expressive monotypes and woodcuts of the human figure, English Artist Coles was also an accomplished designer of stained glass, who began his career in a studio, making church windows and ecclesiastical furnishings.
 The images of The Crucifixion and the robed Christ on the Cross, most likely, date from this workshop period in the late 1940s and may have been used as a template for an architectural piece.
 Although the image appears to be carved into the wood, it is actually a pen and ink drawing on a mahogany veneer cut-out.